 Building on Existing Technologies for a Commercial Prototype Within a Decade

 Transmutex is pioneering an entirely new type of nuclear energy that promises scalable carbon-free energy without the traditional challenges of existing nuclear plants.
 Today’s issues with nuclear energy are safety, long-lived waste, and proliferation.
-Transmutex will allow significant improvements on all these matters, while delivering cost competitive carbon-free electricity.
+Transmutex will allow significant improvements on all these matters, while delivering cost competitive carbon-free energy.

 Subcritical Transmutating Accelerated Reactor Technology: START

 Instrinsic safety: subcriticality of the core makes the reaction stops within 2ms of the accelerator stopping

 Waste burning: burns long-lived nuclear waste up to 20x more per unit of energy than any other reactor

 No water: molten-lead is the primary coolant, requiring no water.